c19witness/uk-covid19-inquiry/2023-06-14_module-1/8_Professor_Jimmy_Whitworth_and_Dr_Charlotte_Hammer.rst

 **Professor Whitworth**: Yes.

 **Mr Keith**: Can you say anything about the difference between that coronavirus, MERS, the Middle East Respiratory Syndrome, and Covid-19 in terms of whether or not it differed, in terms of whether it was symptomatic or asymptomatic, or whether or not -- and whether or not, as a disease, there were different methods of transmission?
-So, for example, whether or not it was a disease transmitted more by aerosol or droplets from the higher respiratory tract or lower down in the chest?
+So, for example, whether or not it was a disease transmitted more by :outline:`aerosol` or :outline:`droplets` from the higher respiratory tract or lower down in the chest?

 **Dr Hammer**: Yes.
 So, I believe Professor Heymann will go into more detail on this tomorrow as well, but, generally speaking, MERS is transmitted quite differently.
 We are -- there's two main routes.
-So MERS is entering the human population primarily from camels, dromedarian camels, so one route of transmission is very close contact with an infected dromedarian camel, who, as far as I understand it, can have MERS asymptomatically.
+So MERS is entering the human population primarily from camels, dromedarian camels, so one route of transmission is very :outline:`close contact` with an infected dromedarian camel, who, as far as I understand it, can have MERS asymptomatically.

 The other route of transmission, which is the route that the larger MERS outbreaks have gone through, is within a healthcare setting.
-Again, very close contact.
+Again, very :outline:`close contact`.
 And there you can have either transmission from patient to patient or from patient to healthcare worker.

 **Mr Keith**: But the degree of human-to-human transmission for MERS was very different to that of Covid-19?